datto/RDPMux/USAGE.md

 ## USAGE

 Using RDPMux is pretty simple.
 Start the service, and then start your RDPMux-aware backend service.
-The two programs should automatically negotiate their internal connection, and RDPMux will start an RDP listener.
-Connect to this listener and you should have an RDP session.
+The two programs should automatically negotiate their internal connection, and RDPMux will start an RDP server.
+Connect to this server and you should have an RDP session.

 ## CONSIDERATIONS